There is no doubt about it, illegal dumping sucks.

 - Tarping or covering your loads to ensure you do not receive a fine

 Before allowing someone else to dispose of waste for you, make sure you know it is not being illegal dumped.
-Ask your contractor or junk removal company for disposal slips with your invoice to ensure your waste materials are being properly disposed of.
+Ask your contractor or junk removal company for the tipping fee receipt with your invoice to ensure your waste materials are being properly disposed of responsibly.
 The new Illegal Dumping bylaw means you could be charged if someone else illegally dumps items that belong to you.

 Learn more about illegal dumping in our region and how it is enforced